raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Click the green flag and test out the motion and stamping of the sprite why you hold up the coloured paper to the camera.
+Click the green flag and test out the motion and stamping of the sprite whilst you hold up the coloured paper to the camera.

 --- /task ---